cardano-foundation/CIPs/CPS-0012/README.md

 Such a standard could likely face resistance to adoption.

-The potential risk for commercial offerings adopting this standard is the loss of an ability to diverentiate themselves from competitors via data shape.
+The potential risk for commercial offerings adopting this standard is the loss of the ability to differentiate themselves from competitors via data shape.

 Differentiating themselves via data shape is useful in two ways for query layer providers.
-Firstly, data providers each use their own unique infrastructure making costs of the same query are not uniform between providers.
+Firstly, data providers each use their own unique infrastructure, so the costs of the same query are not uniform between providers.
-By adjusting query shape providers can adjust queries to suit their architecture, ensuring speed and reducing cost.
+By adjusting query shape, providers can adjust queries to suit their architecture, ensuring speed and reducing cost.

 Secondly, is the potential monetary advantages.
 Without a standard commercial providers are able to shape their data in a way to attract customers.